jkentwhite/drawing_arm_mouse_input/code_and_info.md

   } else {

       // if the mouse is not being pressed
-      // we turn the magnet off
+      // we turn the led off
-      magnet = false;
+      led = false;
   }

   // this part converts the math angles into a string to send to the Arduino